lian590/deted_visual/static/seguimento.md

 as alterações que foram feitas no pc do vitinho enquanto a gente estava sem internet foram comitadas, agora estão no git.

+RELEMBRANDO QUE DEVE SER CORRIGIDO AS ROUTAS DO FLASK PARA MELHORAR A ESTETICA DO CABEÇALHO DO SITE.